Understanding adherence from a cardiovascular-disease perspective

 Early models relied on simple, written interventions to improve adherence, however, this was only effective in the short term.
 This later developed to educating patients about their disease and medication with follow up to improve adherence in the long term.7 However, as technology has progressed, the gold standard has evolved to measure patient adherence using electronic or digital devices, which enable personalized intervention if non-adherent or encourage behavior if adherent.
 This level of assessment allows for a collaboration between patient and healthcare provider.8

 Due to the complex nature of adherence-related behaviors, it is important to develop a model that will allow for the use of effective behavioral interventions.
 With the development of evidence-based behavioral-intervention models, it is more likely that those interventions will have a greater effect than those based on observation alone.
 This does not exclude interventions based on other factors such as regimen complexity and cost of medication.7 Developing models that encompass different populations, all contributing factors, and consider different elements of the patient journey, will be an important element to improving outcomes in cardiovascular disease through improving medication adherence.
 These models should leverage evolving evidence and emerging technology to ensure responsibility is shared between healthcare provider and patient.
-The next articles in this series provide an up to date overview of the explanations for non-adherence (articles 3 and 4), the interventional strategies which can be used to improve adherence (articles 5 and 6) and the role of digital approaches for achieving this (articles 7 and 8).
+The next articles in this series provide an up to date overview of the explanations for non-adherence, the interventional strategies which can used to improve adherence (articles 5 and 6) and the role of digital approaches for achieving this.

 - Gadkari et al. Unintentional non-adherence to chronic prescriptions: How unintentional is it really?
 BMC Health Research; 2012; 12:98